Magician (Marvel Comics): Ultimate Marvel

 Charles and Nick believe that Elliot has been messing with their minds, creating the illusion of Nick bringing him to Charles.
 Fury states that even if Elliot had made everyone forget, there would still be a record on file at S.H.I.E.L.D.
 The two await Elliott's arrival to confront him.
 When the jet lands, Charles asks Elliot to "come clean".
 Xavier confronts him with the truth that his parents are not dead and that Fury never took him to the mansion.
 When everyone begins attacking him, Elliot tries to make everyone all stop and forget why they are attacking him but this tactic fails to work completely thanks to Charles' interference.
-Elliot decides he's through playing games and that he could have made the X-Men popular but now he has to kill everyone.
+Elliot decides he is through playing games and that he could have made the X-Men popular but now he has to kill everyone.
 However, Elliot is unaware of Jean Grey's presence much to Elliot's surprise.

 A battle ensues, in which Magician once again summons the Brotherhood of Mutant Supremacy out of thin air.
 Magician binds the X-Men in metal and Jean fights the entire Brotherhood alone.
 Jean speaks psychically to Wolverine and obtains permission to burn away the metal binding him.
-Wolverine acquiesces and attacks Magician with little or no skin left.
-As the battle progresses, Wolverine slowly heals, slicing Magician's throat and finally jamming claws through him, apparently making Magician (and all traces of his work) disappear.
-A conversation between Magician and Kitty Pryde later revealed that Magician simply wants to be left alone and wanted some closure to his story.
-It is revealed Kitty doesn't see or hear the Magician in any way.
-Magician states that he will now go somewhere that "there aren't any people, like Antarctica or something."
+As the battle progresses, Wolverine slowly heals and apparently kills Magician.
+Magician survives, but chooses to isolate himself, wanting to be left alone.

+Powers and abilities

+Elliot Boggs is a mutant capable of warping reality to his whim.
+He has little control of his powers, stating that they seem to give him whatever he wants regardless of what he wills them to.